-The effects of implementing the Family Security Act are presented in Table 1 below in terms of percentage changes from the values under the benchmark policy.
-By way of summary, let us start with the effectiveness of the FSA in meeting its stated objectives, namely, the promotion of marriage and the reduction of poverty.
+Table 1 below presents the effects of implementing the Family Security Act in percentage changes from the values under the benchmark policy.
+We start with the effectiveness of the FSA in meeting its stated objectives, namely, the promotion of marriage and the reduction of poverty.

-• The FSA would be highly effective at promoting marriage.
-Our simulations yield a 16 percent increase in the marriage rate.
-The increase in marriages is explained by a reduction in cohabitation

-(the population of cohabitant couples falls by 45 percent).

-• The effects on poverty are mixed.
-While the FSA would reduce child poverty from 14.3 to 11.6 percent, child deep poverty would increase.
+- The FSA would be highly effective at promoting marriage.
+Our simulations yield a 16 percent increase in the marriage rate, explained by a reduction in cohabitation (the population of cohabitant couples falls by 45 percent). - The effects on poverty are mixed.
+While the FSA would reduce child poverty from 14.3 to 11.6 percent, deep child poverty would increase.
 The FSA would reduce poverty among the population of married couples with children.
 However, poverty among single-mother families would increase from 26.5 to 45.5 percent, and deep poverty would triple.

 As shown in Table 1, single mothers' average disposable income would fall by 9 percent under the FSA.
 The reduction in the EITC rates and generosity, and the elimination of TANF would drastically reduce the fiscal cost of these programs among single mothers.
-However, the new child benefit, along with the loss in tax revenue induced by the reduction in labor supply, would increase net transfers towards this population.
-Namely, the net transfer, on a per-family basis, would increase by 17.5 percent.
-On the other hand, married couples' average disposable income would increase by 3.4 percent, and the net contribution to the federal budget of this type of families, would fall by 84 percent, again on a per-family basis.
-Overall, the FSA would cost the government \$1,114 per household in our population of interest (non-college educated families with children).
-This is a significant cost, far from the objective that the FSA would pay for itself.
+However, the new Child Benefit and the loss in tax revenue induced by the reduction in labor supply would increase net transfers toward this population.
+Namely, the net transfer would increase by 17.5 percent per family.
+Conversely, married couples' average disposable income would increase by 3.4 percent, and the net contribution to the federal budget of this type of families would fall by 84 percent, again on a per-family basis.
+Overall, the FSA would cost the government \$1,114 per household in our population of interest (non-college-educated families with children).
+This is a high cost, far from the FSA's objective to pay for itself.